 The Council continues to respond proactively and positively to the many challenges presented by welfare reform.
 Universal Credit (UC) Live Service was introduced in Dundee in November 2015 and migration to Full Service occurred on 8 November 2017.
-The demand for new claims support and digital support for customers has significantly increased following the introduction of UC Full Service.
-Assistance to make and manage a UCFS claim online has been provided at the Central Library by way of a drop in service.
+Council staff continue to work with voluntary sector and Jobcentre partners to mitigate its impact through the Welfare Reform Group and the Universal Credit Group, both of which continue to monitor the UK Government's plans for the implementation of Universal Credit within the city.
+Given UC's emphasis on digital being the primary channel for customers, help to make UC claims and delivery of digital employability inclusion skills targeted to individuals who are not IT literate and have restricted internet access continues across the city through a network of libraries and community venues.
+The demand for such support significantly increased following the introduction of UC Full Service.
+Assistance to make and manage a UCFS claim online has been provided at the Central Library by way of a drop-in service.
 Customers can use the computers themselves or receive assistance from staff within the library.
+The IT 4 Work project is being delivered in local community venues to people who are in receipt of benefits and will result in them gaining the necessary IT competency to seek work and engage with the changing welfare system.